-- ... every new discovery increases our moral and spiritual responsibility.
-The truth is: man is now more dependent upon God, not less.
-His fundamental needs have not changed, neither has God's capacity to supply them.
-In every age God hands to man a new key that he may unlock the door to greater wonders. . . .
+... every new discovery increases our moral and spiritual responsibility.
+The truth is: man is now more dependent upon God not less.
+His fundamental needs have not changed. neither has God's capacity to supply them.
+In every age God hands to man a new key that he may unlock the door to greater wonders. ....
 Does this mean that man is now good enough to handle this new gift?
-Certainly not.
-Man is never good enough to handle God's great gifts.
+Certainly not, Man is never good enough to handle God's great gifts.
 God does not wait until man is good enough.
 That is the essence of grace.
-God gives in love and expects man to receive in faith. - 2.
-The "Radical Theology" of the twentieth century states that "God is silent" while that of the sixteenth was assured that "God speaks."
+God gives in love and expects man to receive in faith.

+2. The "Radical Theology" of the twentieth century states that "God is silent" while that of the sixteenth was assured that "God speaks."

 Contemporary theology, intimidated by "scientific semantics" and philosophical linguistics, has come to question the ability of man to say anything meaningful about God.
-Historical criticism has increased the loss of confidence; modern theologians have researched, reduced, demythologized, and remythologized Scripture to the point that no clear proclamation remains.
-The reformers on the other hand, asserted that the Scriptures are the very Word of God.
+Historical criticism has increased the loss of confidence so that modern theologians have researched, reduced, demythologized, and remythologized Scripture to the point that no clear proclaimation remains.
+In this context it is suggestive to recall that the reformers lived in the midst of a generation of Humanists committed to a historical-grammatical study of the Scriptures; yet the reformers asserted that the Scriptures are the very Word of God.

 Humanism, with its concern for rhetoric, manuscripts, and the ancient tongues, paved the way for the Biblical Renaissance.
 Lorenzo Valla, a Humanist writer employed by the Pope, prepared Notes on the Greek New Testament for scholars.
-Cardial Ximenes of Spain had the Complutensian Polyglot compiled for the use of his students.
-Erasmus of

-Rotterdam produced a remarkably error-free edition of the text of the Greek New Testament for the priests.
+Cardinal Ximenes of Spain had the Complutensian Polyglot of comparative biblical texts compiled for the use of his students.
+Erasmus of Rotterdam produced a remarkably error-free edition of the text of the Greek New Testament for the priests.
 This historical-grammatical study of Scripture resulted in the revival of the biblical languages, the appearance of a purer text of the canon, and the publication of many aids for Bible study.
 For the Humanists, however, the critical method too frequently replaced the message, and so, in the pattern of Erasmus, they often failed to pass from documentary research to doctrinal reform.
-It was Luther who was to go beyond the method to the message, behind manuscript study to the Saving Master, from the critical apparatus to the appearance of Christ.
+It was Luther, who was to go beyond the method to the message, behind manuscript study to the Saving Master, from the critical apparatus to the appearance of Christ.